Confederate States Army: Desertion

 Historians of the Civil War have emphasized how soldiers from poor families deserted because they were urgently needed at home.
 Local pressures mounted as Union forces occupied more and more Confederate territory, putting more and more families at risk of hardship.
-One Confederate officer at the time noted, "The deserters belong almost entirely to the poorest class of non-slave-holders whose labor is indispensable to the daily support of their families" and that "When the father, husband or son is forced into the service, the suffering at home with them is inevitable.
+One Confederate Army officer at the time noted, "The deserters belong almost entirely to the poorest class of non-slave-holders whose labor is indispensable to the daily support of their families" and that "When the father, husband or son is forced into the service, the suffering at home with them is inevitable.
 It is not in the nature of these men to remain quiet in the ranks under such circumstances."

-Some soldiers also deserted from ideological motivations.
-A growing threat to the solidarity of the Confederacy was dissatisfaction in the Appalachian mountain districts caused by lingering unionism and a distrust of the power wielded by the slave-holding class.
-Many of their soldiers deserted, returned home, and formed a military force that fought off regular army units trying to punish them.
+Some soldiers also deserted for ideological reasons.
+A growing threat to the solidarity of the Confederacy was dissatisfaction in the Appalachian Mountains districts caused by lingering Unionism and a distrust of the power wielded by the slave-holding class.
+Many of their soldiers deserted, returned home, and formed a military force that fought off Regular Army units trying to capture and punish them.
 North Carolina lost nearly a quarter of its soldiers (24,122) to desertion.
 This was the highest rate of desertion of any Confederate state.

-Young Mark Twain deserted the army long before he became a famous writer and lecturer, but he often commented upon the episode comically.
+Young Samuel Clemens (1835–1910, later to be known as Mark Twain) soon deserted the Southern army long before he became a world-famous writer, journalist and lecturer, but he often commented upon that episode in his life comically, even writing a book about it.
 Author Neil Schmitz has examined the deep unease Twain felt about losing his honor, his fear of facing death as a soldier, and his rejection of a Southern identity as a professional author.

 Organization

-Because of the destruction of any central repository of records in Richmond in 1865 and the comparatively poor record-keeping of the time, there can be no definitive number that represents the strength of the Confederate States Army.
+Because of the destruction of any central repository of records in the capital at Richmond in 1865 and the comparatively poor record-keeping of the time, there can be no definitive number that represents the strength of the Confederate States Army.
 Estimates range from 500,000 to 2,000,000 soldiers who were involved at any time during the war.
-Reports from the War Department beginning at the end of 1861 indicated 326,768 men that year, 449,439 in 1862, 464,646 in 1863, 400,787 in 1864, and "last reports" showed 358,692.
+Reports from the C.S.
+War Department beginning at the end of 1861 indicated 326,768 men that year, 449,439 in 1862, 464,646 in 1863, 400,787 in 1864, and "last reports" showed 358,692.
 Estimates of enlistments throughout the war range from 1,227,890 to 1,406,180.

 The following calls for soldiers were issued: